lorenzulrich/Sitegeist.LostInTranslation/README.md

 # Sitegeist.LostInTranslation
-## Automatic Translations for Neos via DeeplApi
+## Automatic Translations for Neos via DeepL API

-Documents and Contents are translated automatically once editors choose to "create and copy" a version in another language.
+Documents and contents are translated automatically once editors choose to "create and copy" a version in another language.
-The included DeeplService can be used for other purposes aswell.
+The included DeepLTranslationService can be used for other purposes as well.

 The development was a collaboration of Sitegeist and Code Q.